AdhamSewelam/AdhamSewelam/README.md

 ### 👋 Hi, I’m AdhamSewelam
-I'm Adham Sewelam, Fullstack developer with +1 year of experience.
-Experience in developing web application using HTML5, CSS3, JavaScript, jQuery, Bootstrap, React and Node.js
+I'm Adham Sewelam, developer with strong knowledge of basic web technologies such as HTML, CSS, Bootstrap, and others.
+In-depth knowledge of JavaScript, React JS, Node JS, and other languages.
+Knowledge of database platforms such as MongoDB, MySQL, and others.
+Knowledge of software development, and agile development methodology.

 ### Skills and Development:
-- 💻 HTML, CSS, JS, jQuery, Bootstrap
-- 💻 React
+- 💻 HTML – CSS – JavaScript – Bootstrap – jQuery – React JS
+- 💻 Node JS – Express JS
-- 💻 Node.js, Express.js
+- 💻 MongoDB – MySQL
-- 💻 MongoDB, SQL
+- 💻 Git - GitHub – NPM - Yarn
+- 💻 Object-Oriented Programming (OOP) – Data Structure – Trello – Adobe XD
 - 📣 Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a frontend developer, analytical skills, and coding skills.

 ![GitHub streak stats](https://github-readme-streak-stats.herokuapp.com/?user=AdhamSewelam)